- About Us

 Yes, National University of Medical Sciences (USA) graduates of the osteopathic manual practice programs can join Manitoba Osteopathic Association in Canada for full membership.

-Yes, NUMSS (USA) is registered with the Florida Department of State Division of Corporations.
+Yes, NUMSS (USA) is registered with the Department of States in the United States.

-Yes, NUMSS (USA) is registered with the Florida Department of Revenue.
+Yes, NUMSS (USA) is registered with the US Department of Revenue.

 Dr Bruno Bordoni, DPT, DO is an Italian physiotherapist and osteopath